Why Excel Is an Effective Sales Tool

 In fact, there’s a good chance Excel is the most powerful, effective, and versatile sales tool installed on your computer right now.
 Its potential uses go far beyond the number-crunching it’s most often associated with.

 Here’s a quick rundown of some Excel features that every sales manager should know about.

 When you have a big sales team and a lot of clients to coordinate with, you need to get everybody on an organized, sensible schedule.
 This can make or break your ability to reach out to the right contacts at the right time.
 Excel has built-in features that can create easy-to-read, color-coded schedules — and automatically update them when needed.

 Tracking Opportunity Status and Won/Lost

 Excel can also be a great platform for tracking sales.
-You can make a log of every interaction with a lead, record their progress along the conversion funnel, and plan future contacts.
+You can make a log of every interaction with a lead.
+You can also record their progress along the conversion funnel, and plan future contacts.

-You can also use Excel to analyze sales trends and make predictions, such as using regression analysis to estimate future sales numbers and set goals.
+Excel can be used to analyze sales trends and make predictions.
+An example is using regression analysis to estimate future sales numbers and set goals.

 Calculating ROI Sales Outreach